EsriCanada/TechTrek_Idol_2014/CuttingsFinest/plugmyride/README.md

 3. Supports your decision to trade in your Nissan Leaf for a Tesla Model S
 4. Easy to use wizard driven interface, even for those technically challenged
 5. Responsive design - use it on a mobile device

+## Buisness Case

+Who would use Plug My Ride?
+One of the main concerns that people often have about electric vehicles is how far can they drive on a single charge.
+For most people that live and work in a small city and never drive long distances this problem does not apply.
+However, for many people driving a fair distance to and from work or frequently traveling a long distance for recreation or vacation is not uncommon.
+These individuals could benefit with a tool that could help them analyze their common traveling routes, and provide them a description of the feasibility of traveling these routes with an electric powered vehicle.

+Plug my ride could be tweaked to accommodate several use cases
+1. Electric car sales tool
+	Imagine this app being accessible by car dealership sales reps or even embedded in a automotive manufactures website.
+With a powerful tool like Plug My Ride sales people would be able to help potential buyers envision their lifestyle in an electric car.
+2. Generic Information Template
+	Municipalities and/or other government agencies could use such an application to help promote clean driving and other GREEN initiatives
+3. Mobile Use
+	Provide the consumer a tool to help them find the charging station closest to their current location.
+Better yet have Plug My Ride built into the vehicles technology package.

 ## Technology